-This review is also the first to trial the Commission's new project team structure, as discussed above (see also Part 1 of the Report).
-The Commission appointed an Aboriginal Project Manager in March 2002, with two Research Directors appointed shortly thereafter.
-The Project Manager has since assembled highly respected community people and representatives from key Aboriginal organisations to form the project's Aboriginal Reference Council.
+The Aboriginal Customary Laws Reference will also trial the Commission's new project team structure, as discussed above (see also Part 1 of the report), with the appointment of an Aboriginal Project Manager in March 2002 and two Research Directors shortly thereafter.
+An Aboriginal Reference Council has since been assembled from representatives of the Indigenous community people and key Aboriginal organisations.
 The Attorney General also approved the appointment of a prominent Aboriginal male and female representative of the Western Australian Aboriginal community as the project's Aboriginal Special Commissioners.

-The project will extend over the next two and a half years, and has already involved extensive public consultations and travel to remote and regional Aboriginal communities.
+It is anticipated that the project will conclude sometime in 2005 and has already involved extensive public consultations and travel to remote and regional Aboriginal communities.
 The Commission is very enthusiastic about the work involved on this significant reference and aims to follow closely the thorough consultation process made so successful in its Review of the Criminal and Civil Justice System.